Skip to navigation Skip to content

 Errors or warnings

-Any errors or warnings in the Pre-confirmation dialogue box must be fixed before eligibility is saved.
-Service Officers must also be able to justify any changes being made to related cases.
-A stage 1 case should not lead to changes in other cases.
+Fix any errors or warnings in the Pre-confirmation dialogue box before saving eligibility.
+Service Officers must be able to justify any changes being made to related cases.
+A Stage 1 case should not lead to changes in other cases.
 If Service Officers do not understand why a change is occurring, check with an SSO.

 Customer contact and pre-registration interview information